State of the Analysis

 -- Tom DeMarco

 Software development is a science.
-Systems and applications are built using formal languages, the produced code is based on the fixed requirements, and most parts of the development are automated.
-Analysis, on the other hand, is more like a combination of investigation and writing a novel.
-Analysts spent a significant amount of time eliciting the needs, designing the solution, and trying to describe it in a form that they believe is the best for the given audience.
-What they often end up with, though, is something they cannot be sure it is what stakeholders really need.
-Besides, it is typically defined in the form which is not standardized and prone to ambiguities.
-Analysis is more art than a science.
+Systems and applications are built using formal languages, the produced code is based on fixed requirements, and most parts of the development pipeline are automated.
+Analysis, on the other hand, is more akin to a combination of investigation and novel writing.
+Analysts spend a significant amount of time eliciting needs, designing solutions, and trying to describe them in a format they believe is best for their given audience.
+What they often end up with, however, is something they cannot be entirely sure matches what stakeholders truly need.
+Furthermore, it is typically defined in a non-standardized format that is prone to ambiguities.
+Analysis is more of an art than a science.

 Unlike development, it is not possible to standardize the process of analysis.
-Each analysis is different and therefore producing different outputs.
-An analysis is like a forest exploration, and since we usually do not know upfront what to expect in the woods, it is not possible to plan the journey through it.
-What could be done, though, is to standardize the outputs and terminology and put some ground rules in place so that the common parts of the analysis are done the same way no matter the process.
-For example, everybody should understand that describing user interface is better done visually rather than in natural language or that different levels of analysis must be interconnected so that it is possible to quickly discover dependencies.
+Each analysis is unique and therefore produces different outputs.
+Analysis is like exploring a forest; since we usually do not know what to expect in the woods upfront, it is impossible to plan the exact journey through it.
+What can be done, however, is to standardize the outputs and terminology, and establish ground rules so that common parts of the analysis are executed consistently regardless of the overall process.
+For example, everyone should recognize that describing a user interface is better done visually rather than in natural language, or that different levels of analysis must be interconnected to quickly discover dependencies.

-It is exactly what Effective Analysis aims to.
-One of the key goals is to outline the basic principles and practices, which contribute to increasing the efficiency of the analysis efforts and improving the quality of the analysis and documentation outputs.
+This is precisely what Effective Analysis aims to achieve.
+One of its key goals is to outline the fundamental principles and practices that increase the efficiency of analytical efforts and improve the quality of documentation outputs.

 Skills Matter

-With the increasing complexity of the systems, analysis is gaining more and more importance.
-Although the scope of analysis work varies from organization to organization and from project to project, analysts generally need to possess a lot of different skills, which include business skills, IT skills, and a wide range of soft skills.
-Business analysts must have a good knowledge of the subject matter, must be good leaders and negotiators, yet to have a solid IT background.
-Systems analysts, on the other hand, sometimes do a bit of IT architecture, database architecture, they sometimes even code, and at the same time, they must understand the business domain.
-On top of that, both analysis roles have to know basic modeling to describe things which are not suitable to be described in the text and also have to be good managers to manage the analysis and to help the project manager to manage the project scope.
-Analysts are a keystone to bridge all the pieces of software engineering to ensure success.
+With the increasing complexity of modern systems, analysis is gaining critical importance.
+Although the scope of analytical work varies from organization to organization and project to project, analysts generally need to possess a diverse set of skills, including business acumen, technical knowledge, and a wide range of soft skills.
+Business analysts must have a deep understanding of the subject matter and be strong leaders and negotiators, while still maintaining a solid IT background.
+Systems analysts, on the other hand, often dive into IT architecture, database design, and occasionally even coding, while simultaneously needing to understand the business domain.
+On top of that, both roles must master basic modeling to describe concepts that are not suited for plain text, and they must be proficient enough to manage the analytical scope, helping the project manager control the overall project boundaries.
+Analysts are the keystone bridging the various pieces of software engineering to ensure success.

-It is evident, there are a lot of skills an analyst should possess, from requirements elicitation and meeting facilitation through systems modeling to the knowledge of technologies.
-Gaining these skills is a long process, requiring a lot of motivation to learn and willingness to improve.
-It is not very common to see an analyst who does not have strong soft skills, such as presentation, negotiation, or facilitation skills, since these skills usually come with time, just by using them.
-For example, the more presentation analyst gives, the better each presentation will be.
-However, the hard skills such as modeling or requirements management can be gained only by studying or learning from somebody who already has the skill.
-Unfortunately, we see very little pressure being put on analyst regarding the hard skills.
-An analysis is still by many considered a discipline requiring just the soft skills, which is not sufficient for doing the job properly.
-We have seen many talented analysts who knew the domain, have been able to communicate effectively, but the lack of hard analysis skills have limited them to deliver quality results.
+Evidently, there are numerous skills an analyst should possess, ranging from requirements elicitation and meeting facilitation to systems modeling and technical proficiency.
+Gaining these skills is a long-term process that requires strong motivation to learn and a willingness to improve.
+It is rare to see an analyst who lacks strong soft skills—such as presentation, negotiation, or facilitation—since these naturally develop over time through regular practice.
+For instance, the more presentations an analyst delivers, the better each presentation becomes.
+However, hard skills like modeling or requirements management can only be acquired through structured study or mentoring from an experienced practitioner.
+Unfortunately, very little pressure is typically placed on analysts regarding these hard skills.
+Analysis is still widely considered a discipline that requires only soft skills, which is simply insufficient for doing the job properly.
+We have seen many talented analysts who understood the domain and communicated effectively, but were severely limited in delivering quality results due to a lack of hard analytical skills.

 The Motivation to Improve

-So why is it that so many analysts still think their job is to understand the business, ask stakeholders what they want, and transcript it to a 5-A4 page-long "analysis"?
+So why is it that so many analysts still believe their job is merely to understand the business, ask stakeholders what they want, and transcribe it into a five-page document labeled "analysis"?

-- The number of analysis techniques is high (process models, requirements engineering, UML, use cases, screen descriptions, etc.), so an average analyst does not have a chance to use all of them daily and train them.
-This is why Effective Analysis focuses only on essentials techniques and the most critical aspects of each of them as the details are not required in real life anyway.
+2. The sheer number of analytical techniques is overwhelming (process models, requirements engineering, UML, use cases, UI descriptions, etc.), meaning the average analyst rarely has the chance to use and refine all of them daily.
+This is why Effective Analysis focuses exclusively on essential techniques and their most critical aspects, as exhaustive details are rarely required in practice anyway.

-- There is a significant amount of resources demonstrating the techniques, but they usually show just the abstract concepts without the context.
-For example, there are thousands of tutorials describing what the use cases are and how to use them.
-Yet, very few also show how they fit into the overall analysis, how to convert them into actual designs, and link them to implementation details.
+3. While there is a vast amount of resources demonstrating these techniques, they usually showcase abstract concepts completely isolated from context.
+For example, thousands of tutorials describe what use cases are and how to write them.
+Yet, very few demonstrate how they fit into the broader analysis, how to convert them into actual designs, or how to link them to implementation details.

-- Most analysts do not work on improving their skills
+4. Most analysts do not actively work on improving their hard skills.

-While developers constantly study to keep pace with the trends, they attend meetups or webinars, there are actually not many analysts who do the same.
-Developers share the knowledge, they create best practices and improve the way the software is produced.
-We miss this in the analysis area.
-Many analysts still use word processors to write specifications and attach spreadsheets with requirements to it.
+While developers constantly study to keep pace with industry trends, attend meetups, and participate in webinars, very few analysts do the same.
+Developers actively share knowledge, establish best practices, and continuously improve how software is produced.
+This drive is sorely missing in the analytical space.
+Many analysts still rely on basic word processors to write specifications and attach disjointed spreadsheets for requirements tracking.

-Developers realized decades ago, it is not possible to build complex systems without guidelines, rules, and automation.
-They use sophisticated editors to write and check the code, version control systems to store the code, advanced frameworks to structure the code, and they automate as much as possible.
-Hence, it is a common practice to compile, assemble, and deploy the software with just one click.
-Analysis, in comparison to this world, still reminds the stone age.
-Analysts very often use bullet points to describe complex processes, the tooling frequently does not go beyond Visio for drawing artifacts, and the diagrams are copy-pasted into Word document and subsequently sent out to stakeholders via email for review.
-This can be compared to developers writing internet banking in Notepad and compiling the source code using a command line.
+Developers realized decades ago that it is impossible to build complex systems without guidelines, rules, and automation.
+They use sophisticated editors to write and validate code, version control systems to store it, advanced frameworks to structure it, and they automate as much of the pipeline as possible.
+Consequently, compiling, testing, and deploying software with a single click has become standard practice.
+Compared to this world, the state of analysis often feels like the Stone Age.
+Analysts frequently rely on plain bullet points to describe highly complex processes, their tooling rarely extends beyond Visio for drawing artifacts, and diagrams are routinely copy-pasted into Word documents to be emailed to stakeholders for review.
+This is the equivalent of a developer writing an internet banking application in Notepad and compiling the source code via the command line.